pyyii/Source2-PFSK/README.md

 3. That's it!
 Simply make an addon (or if you have an existing one, use that), and you can now use the PFSK!

+# Tips
+Ideally, one would not use this to make an addon for Half-Life: Alyx that is solely for non-VR.
+Instead, you could use this to create an addon that works in both: non-VR, and VR if one wanted to.
+For instance:

+logic_auto supports two special outputs: OnVREnabled, and OnVRNotEnabled.
+These two outputs can be used to change the map depending on whether or not the player is in VR.

 # Credits

 Credit to Dyna#9607/Dynacorp/KonqiTheKonqueror (https://twitter.com/KonqiKonqueror) for the rounded HUD corners, weapon scripts, and creating the Pancake FPS Starter Kit.